Alperencode/Go-Practice/README.md

 - You can also make **in-line structs** that can be used one time.
 - Interfaces is similar to **abstract classes** in C++
 - Pointers are exactly like C
+- Select-case statement is if statements for channels

 > [!IMPORTANT]
 > Exception for copying values without pointers is slices.